 High School Transcript

 This document is required of all transfer applicants.
 Applicants are responsible for contacting the last high school attended to request a transcript.
-In most cases, the request can be made through the high school's website.
+In most cases, an online request can be made through the high school’s website.

 - A high school transcript should be a final transcript, showing all coursework completed, beginning with grade 9 and continuing through grade 12 or the highest grade completed.